benlevyx/covid-tracking/docs/final-writeup.md

 ## Discussion

 The astronomic pace at which COVID-19 contact tracing applications have been developed and released has, until now, outstripped the ability of academics and policymakers to adequately assess and regulate this space.
-In this study, we have provided a synthesis of existing databases of contact tracing applications, supplemented with additional apps found in the course of research, to create, to our knowledge, the most comprehensive collection of contact tracing applications for COVID-19 to date.
+In this paper, we have provided a synthesis of existing databases of contact tracing applications, supplemented with additional apps found in the course of research, to create, to our knowledge, the most comprehensive collection of contact tracing applications for COVID-19 to date.

 ### Comparison of protocols